 Artist, musician, trendspotter, and mother of three-year-old Ada, Brooke Williams is a true renaissance woman.
 The executive editor for the blog on Krrb, a new classifieds site dedicated to vintage finds, Brooke also maintains her own blog thisisauthentic.
 She was a founding contributing editor for the late great Domino Magazine.

-Rory Evans is a career magazine journalist who writes and edits for Allure, Martha Stewart Living, Brides, and InStyle.
-To us she will always be Cookie’s secret weapon.
+Rory Evans is the deputy editor of Martha Stewart Living, although to us she will always be Cookie’s secret weapon.
 She lives with her husband and daughter in Brooklyn, New York.
 They have a cat and may someday soon get a swing set.